sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix1.svg'</img>

-Once you've launched Music Blocks in your browser, start by clicking on the Graphical Notation Matrix that appears in the middle of the screen.
+Once you've launched Music Blocks in your browser, start by clicking on the Graphical-notation Matrix that appears in the middle of the screen.
 (For the moment, ignore the Start block.)
 You'll see a grid organized vertically by pitch and horizontally by rhythm.